firefoxic/conjure/README.md

 ### Commands

-- `images` — Optimize SVGs and convert raster images to modern formats (Webp and Avif by default).
+- `images` — Optimize SVGs and convert raster images to modern formats (Avif and Webp by default).
 - `icons` — Optimize SVG icon files.
 - `favicons` — Convert the original SVG favicons (expect at least one of `touch.svg`, `32.svg`, and `16.svg`) to optimized vector and all raster favicons, including ICO format and necessary PNG and Webp, and also generate a webmanifest (read [this article about favicons](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs) by Andrey Sitnik).
 - `all` — Run all the above commands.